cxh0519/Progressive3D/README.md

 ## News

-- [2023/10/20] Our code will open after the paper review.
+- [2023/10/20] Our code will open after the paper has been reviewed.

 ## Bibtex